Leokayasen/DiscordBridge/README.md

 - Support for multiple Discord servers and Minecraft worlds.
 - Easy setup and configuration through a user-friendly interface.

 ## Installation
+> [!WARNING]
+> You MUST keep the config.yml file as provided, unless you are editing the file via your Minecraft server host.\
+> This is because, if your version of the code is hosted on github, publishing your personal TOKEN for a bot is a security hazard and not advised.

 1. Download the latest version of the DiscordBridge plugin from the releases page.
 2. Place the downloaded JAR file into the `plugins` directory of your Paper server.
 3. Restart your server to generate the configuration files.